Skip to main content

 • Poor households in Fatick, Dakar, Saint Louis, Matam and Louga who saw a deterioration of their livelihoods and assets due to flood damage in July and August continue to have difficulty meeting both food and non-food needs.
 Atypical coping strategies including labor work, loans, and eating less preferred foods is expected to put these households into Stressed (IPC Phase 2) acute food insecurity starting in March 2017.

-More Analysis View all Senegal analysis Food security
+More analysis reports View all Senegal food security analysis reports Monthly analysis

 Remote Monitoring Report Senegal October 2016